 Pope Pius II at Ancona fresco by Pinturicchio (1454-1513) Libreria Piccolomini - Siena.

-Sixtus IV appoints Platina head of the Vatican Library by Melozzo da Forlì (1438-94) - Vatican Museums.
+Sixtus IV appoints Platina head of the Vatican Library (detail) by Melozzo da Forlì (1477) - Musei Vaticani.

 Lorenzo il Magnifico among his artists by Ottavio Vannini (1585-1643).